Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Exercises" />
 ## Exercises ##

-This Hands-On Lab is comprised by the following exercises:
+This Hands-on Lab is comprised by the following exercises:

 1. [Exercise 1: Adding a Database](#Exercise1)